NanaAckon/Energy-Optimization/README.md

 ### Exploratory Data Analysis In Pyhon
 In EDA we explored the "gt_clientdata"performing statistical (Descriptives) using python as well  to answer key business questions;
-- Descriptive Statistics with python(Libraries used (
+- Descriptive Statistics with python(Libraries used Pandas,Scipy)

 ```Python
 ######### Business Decisions for GT Client Data #########